 Radon mitigation refers back to the process that a homeowner may take to reduce and eliminate the existence of radon gases inside their home.
 At Quacker's we use a continuous radon monitor in order to measure radon levels.

 Since there is no known safe level of radon, there can always be some risk, and this is why radon mitigation is needed.
 But the risk can be reduced by lowering the radon level in your home.
 A variety of methods are used to reduce radon in your home.
 In some cases, sealing cracks in floors and walls may help to reduce radon.
 In other cases, simple systems using pipes and fans may be used to reduce radon.
 Such systems are called "Sub-slab depressurization," and do not require major changes to your home.
-These systems remove radon gas from below the concrete floor and the foundation before it can enter the home.
+These systems remove radon gas from below the concrete floor and the foundation before it can enter the home and are often installed when we are installing basement waterproofing systems.
 Similar systems can also be installed in houses with crawl spaces.
 Radon contractors use other methods that may also work.
 The right system will depend partly on the design and structure of your house.
 The cost of making repairs to reduce radon depends on how your home was built and the extent of the radon problem.
 Most homes can be fixed for a very reasonable cost, especially in light of the peace of mind it will bring you knowing your family is safe and the air you breathe is at a radon level the EPA considers acceptable.